 The Foundation brought its Golden Grants campaign to a close by awarding the $1 million transformational grant to the Schenectady Bridges Partnership, a multi-sector collaboration to help Schenectady families build bridges out of poverty to sustainable lives.

 The Foundation’s grant will catalyze the resources of the Bridges Partnership to help transform the quality of life for people in under-resourced communities.
 The Schenectady Bridges Partnership intends to create sustainable career employment, support indigenous leaders and neighborhoods to create their future stories, and make their communities more stable, safe and livable.

-To-date the Foundation has committed $630,000 in five new Innovation and Capacity Building grants that will substantially strengthen the ability of the organizations to achieve their missions.
-These grants are supporting work to improve early childhood education, implement strategies to move families out of poverty, provide better training to those who work with families in crisis, improve high school graduation, and increase access to affordable loans and economic development activities to residents and businesses who can most benefit from them.
+In addition to its $1 million grant to the Bridges Partnership, the Foundation approved nearly $1.5 million in Golden Grants and Scholarships that supported its Strengthening Families agenda, including $630,000 in Innovation and Capacity Building grants to substantially strengthen the ability of organizations to achieve their missions.
+These grants are supporting work to improve early childhood education, provide better training to those who work with families in crisis, improve high school graduation, and increase access to affordable loans and economic development activities.

 More to Celebrate